Taranaki police officers' trial: Officers acquitted of manslaughter charge - NZ Herald

 "Not only do they not get training, they were understaffed."

-In her closing statement yesterday, counsel for Officer A, Susan Hughes QC said her client honestly believed Ball was a "sleeping drunk" that night.
+In her closing statement yesterday, counsel for Sergeant Shaw, Susan Hughes QC said her client honestly believed Ball was a "sleeping drunk" that night.

-"[Officer A] accepts that [they]saw a sleeping drunk, not knowing that Ball had taken a gigantic quantity of tramadol and codeine, intending to take his own life that night."
+"Sergeant Shaw accepts that she and the others saw a sleeping drunk, not knowing that Ball had taken a gigantic quantity of tramadol and codeine, intending to take his own life that night."

 The amount of codeine was between seven and 50 times greater than had previously caused a death by codeine alone.